Each year the University offers a variety of overseas opportunities to students.

-Depending on your faculty and degree programme, you will be able to study abroad at a partner insitution for either a semester or year.
+Depending on your college and degree programme, you will be able to study abroad at a partner insitution for either a semester or a year.
 We have international exchange agreements with a range of universities worldwide, in countries such as the USA, China, Canada, France, Spain and Australia.

 If your degree allows you to, you may be able to take part in a work placement overseas for credit as part of your degree.